Renan Barão: Bantamweight return

 Barão faced Douglas Silva de Andrade in a featherweight bout on 16 November 2019 at UFC on ESPN+ 22.
 He lost the fight by unanimous decision.

 In early December 2019, it was reported that Barão had been released from the UFC.

 Post-UFC career

 On 3 August 2020, news surfaced that Barão had signed a three-fight contract with Taura MMA.
 He was expected to make his promotional debut against Bobby Moffett at Taura MMA 12 on 21 November 2020.
 However, the event was postponed due to COVID-19 pandemic related issues.

-Barão was scheduled to face Tyson Duckworth on November 19, 2021, at Premier FC 32 for the Premier FC Featherweight Championship.
+Barão was scheduled to face Tyson Duckworth on 19 November 2021, at Premier FC 32 for the Premier FC Featherweight Championship.
 However Duckworth pulled out of the bout the day before, not getting on his flight.

-Barão was scheduled to face Horacio Gutiérrez on January 28, 2022, at EFC 44, but the bout was cancelled.
+Barão was scheduled to face Horacio Gutiérrez on 28 January 2022, at EFC 44, but the bout was cancelled.

-Barão was scheduled to face William Gomis at ARES FC 7 on June 25, 2022.
+Barão was scheduled to face William Gomis at ARES FC 7 on 25 June 2022.
 He later pulled out of the bout.

+Barão was rumored to face fellow UFC-alum Sean Soriano in a bare-knuckle MMA bout at Gamebred Bareknuckle 5.
+However, days before the bout, Barão pulled out of the fight claiming that he did not officially sign a contract, and therefore did not agree to fight.

+Barão was originally scheduled to face Peter Ligier at Fera Championship on 7 October 2023.
+However due to a switch in opponents, Barão faced Walter Zamora.
+He lost the bout via split decision.

+On 11 December 2024, it was announced that Barão had signed with Global Fight League.

+Barão was scheduled to debut with the Global Fight League in his third bout against Urijah Faber in the main event on 24 May 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

+Grappling career

+Barão won a gold medal in the master 2 lightweight division of the IBJJF Fortaleza International Open on 24 June 2023.

+In July 2023, Barão announced that he had a grappling match with Charles Oliveira arranged for a future BJJ Stars event.

+On May 27 2025, Barão made his submission grappling debut against Arman Ospanov at Alash Pride 108: Ismagulov vs Patrick.
+The match resulted in a draw.